If you are wondering how to choose the right chart, this article is for you.

 Distribution depicts the frequency of a variable through time or space.
 Scatter, Histograms, and Pyramid charts are used to visualize distribution.

-The histogram chart below displays the distribution of the German population in 2018.
+The histogram chart below displays the distribution of the Somali population in 2021.

 The flow is the action of moving along in a steady and continuous stream.
 Sankey diagram and Gantt are the main charts used to visualize the flow.